Aisa Kirabo Kacyira

 Aisa Kirabo Kacyira (1963 or 1964 – 12 August 2025) was a Rwandan diplomat who was Deputy Executive Director Assistant Secretary-General of the United Nations Human Settlements Programme (UN-Habitat) from 2011 to 2018.
 In this capacity, she played a significant role in developing sustainable cities and human settlements across the world, working closely with both governmental and non-governmental organizations.
 She was once the Governor of the Eastern Province of Rwanda, and was the Mayor of Kigali from 2006 to 2011.

 Life and career

 Aisa Kirabo Kacyira graduated from James Cook University in Australia with a Master's degree in veterinary science in animal production and economics, after studying veterinary medicine at Makerere University in Uganda; she had previously studied at the School of Banking and Property Management (SFB).

+Personal life and death

 Kacyira was married and had four children.
 She died on 12 August 2025, at the age of 61.

 Awards

 In 2008, the city of Kigali received an award from UN HABITAT, which was received by Aisa Kirabo Kacyira, who was also the mayor of Kigali at the time.